-Effective equity interests Name of company Country of incorporation 2018 % 2017 % Principal activities Toyo Color Pte.
+e equity rests Name of company Country of incorporation 2019 % 2018 % Principal activities Toyo Color Pte.
 Ltd. ^ Republic of Singapore 50 50 Dealers, importers and exporters of printing ink and graphic products.

 [^] Associate company not audited by UHY.

 The summarised financial information represents the amounts in the MFRS financial statements of the associate company and not the Group's share of those amounts.